- International Fees

 - Explain the climate system and its recent changes, the carbon cycle, energy and matter flows through its components.

-- Apply the basic concepts of thermodynamics, heat transfer and fluid dynamics as the tools to explain mass and energy balances through the thermal systems.
+- Apply the basic concepts of thermodynamics as a tool to explain mass and energy balances through the energy systems.

 - Describe the nature of energy, its forms, modes of transfer, and applications.

 - Quantify the relationship between methods of measurement, units of energy, and cost.

 - Identify the driving factors and need for energy management, including GHG and air contaminants, costs, and occupant comfort.

 - Explain the process and importance of evaluating GHG over the entire product/process cycle.

 - Discuss primary and secondary energy, energy efficiency and scenarios for world transition towards sustainable energy systems in 21st century.

 - Discuss the needs for innovative energy generation technologies well as alternative fuels.

 - Carry out calculations for energy consumed vs delivered using an excel spreadsheet- based proprietary model and energy consumed vs emissions produced for transportation fuels using GHGenius modeling tool.